Build add-in for MS Office Excel , Word 2010 - 2000

 • Excel contains two different context menus named Cell.
 This fact breaks down the command bar development model because the only way to recognize two command bars is to compare their names.
 This isn't the only exception: use our Built-in Control Scanner to find a number of examples.
 In this case, the context menu component cannot distinguish context menus.
 Accordingly, it connects to the first context menu of the name specified by you.

-• Command bar based context menu items cannot be positioned in the Ribbon-based context menus: a custom context menu item created with the ADXContextMenu component will always be shown below the built-in and custom context menu items in a Ribbon-based context menu of Office 2010.
+• Command bar based context menu items cannot be positioned in Ribbon-based context menus of Office 2010 - 2019: a custom context menu item created with the ADXContextMenu component will always be shown below any built-in and custom context menu items in a Ribbon-based context menu.

 Ribbon context menu properties